forthright/vile/docs/faq.md

 Given this, the tried and tested way of providing a pay-for-private SaaS model (ex: GitHub) seemed like an ideal one at the start.
-However, Ferret started out as a passion project that I would rather have free and open compared to closed and purely for profit.
+However, Ferret started out as a passion project that I would rather have free and open compared to closed and ultimately driven for profit.

 Other mechanisms of managing a "company" of contributors and maintainers (ideally in a decentralized way such as with [Open Collective](https://opencollective.com)) are definitely on the radar as well, and if enough users like the idea then
 I believe it behooves the maintainers/creators to do so.

+## How did Ferret start out?

+It started out as a project born out of frustration of existing continuous analysis solutions.

+The main goal was to create an open, extensible, multi-language platform that could help foster and transparently support the existing open source community and tooling surrounding static code analysis and project maintenance.

 ## Didn't this project used to be called something else?

 Yes.
-It was originally called Vile, and started out a software library, CLI and local web report for JS/Ruby based projects.
+It was originally called Vile, and initially started out as a software library, CLI and local web report for JS/Ruby based projects.
 From there it just outgrew its name as well as the connotations its name conveyed, resulting in some pretty noticeable brand dissonance.